275RR-Public/LivingStream-python/README.md

   - `requirements.txt` is included just as a point of reference

 - **Unity Integration**:
   - Data is sent via loopback using UDP ( 127.0.0.1 : 5005 ).
-Ensure your Unity project is configured to receive an ID and x, y, z coordinates for each tracked object.
+Ensure your Unity project is listening on this port to receive an ID and x, y, z coordinates for each tracked object.

 - **Expansion of Features in the Future**:
   - The object tracking in `lib/tracker.py` is already using pose estimation with skeleton tracking keypoints to track each person's feet.
 This makes adding additional features in the future using a person's hands or face almost trivial.